radhack/nodejs-demo/README.md

 # nodejs-demo
 API Demo for Hellosign written in NodeJS.

-## Update static urls and port
-This project includes some static urls in the controllers/control.form.js that need to be updated with our actual site's url (no protocol, just site.com), and the callback url (which would be http(s)://site.com/callback)

-NOTE: the PORT used in this project is 9000 to get around protected low ports.
-You can easily change the port in the project by updating main.js on the line `server.listen(process.env.PORT || 80);`
+## NOTE

-Also, we'll need to decide which HelloSign account's API Key we'll use, and we'll have to create the first app under that account and get the client_id
+We'll need to decide which HelloSign account's API Key we'll use, and we'll have to create the first app under that account and get a client_id (requirement of the project)

 ## MongoDB
 This integration requires MongoDB, and some environment variables, to operate.